mbuczko/metrics-riemann-reporter/README.md

 Simple way to push JMX-based metrics to [Riemann](http://riemann.io/) aggregator.

-## Rationale

-_Things we don't measure surprisinly often occur to be the most interesting ones._

-_Things we don't measure carefully enough are analyzed later in "post-mortems"._

-Sounds familiar?
-Fear not, rescue is coming.

 ## Riemann?
 JMX?

 Riemann is unique and elegant way of aggregating incoming events and pushing them futher into (almost) whatever store has been invented so far.